kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

 satisfy the main (containing) request, exactly one of the requests listed in `FirstAvailableOf` must be satisfied.
-The order listed is considered a priority order, such that the scheduler will only try to use the second item in the list if it is unable to satsify the first item, and so on.
+The order listed is considered a priority order, such that the scheduler will only try to use the second item in the list if it is unable to satisfy the first item, and so on.

 This allows some flexibility for the user to create, say, a "gpu" request, but allow it to be satisfied by one of several models of GPU.